 “My take away [from Meeting Place] is that I feel honored and fortunate to be an East Baysider.
 I moved here in May and I feel better about my choice to live here every time I meet someone.
 I’ve been dying to come to one of these meetings, I skipped class to be here tonight and I’m so glad I did.” – Melissa Hoskins, former president of EBNO

-Meeting Place was a multidisciplinary arts project to help four Portland neighborhoods develop and deepen their networks of connection by tapping into the transformative power of the arts through year long partnerships with local artists.
+Meeting Place was a multidisciplinary arts project to help four Portland neighborhoods deepen and diversify their networks of connection by tapping into the transformative power of the arts through year-long partnerships with local artists.

 Vibrant neighborhood organizations are one of the most significant untapped assets available to cities as they struggle to face increasing challenges amidst diminishing resources.
 Portland has a rich tapestry of 19 diverse neighborhoods, all with the potential to play central roles in ensuring the well-being of their residents through civic engagement, local organizations, institutions and community planning.

 As part of building neighborhood capacity and organizational muscle each neighborhood worked with a professional fundraiser to assist them in raising $5,000 toward the cost of their ‘Gateway Arts Project.’
-In addition to the ‘Gateway Arts Project’ the two citywide festivals, hosted jointly by Bayside / East Bayside on September 22nd and Libbytown / West End on September 29th, included a neighborhood open house / trail, storytelling / spoken word performances, and art exhibits.
+In addition, Bayside / East Bayside and Libbytown / West End hosted two citywide festivals that included included a neighborhood open house / trail, storytelling / spoken word performances, a Somali poetry reading, and art exhibits.